OpenAssistantGPT/chatbot-sdk/README.md

 # OpenAssistantGPT SDK

-This SDK is an extension of the vercel/ai sdk with more features and a UI maintained by the OpenAssistantGPT team.
+This SDK is an extension of the vercel/ai SDK with more features, addapted to our use case and maintained by the OpenAssistantGPT team.